cfultz/MagicCLITools/README.md

 Once you've completed that, if you want to make a wallpaper out of those images, you can use [create_wallpaper.py](Imagery/create_wallpaper.py) to create a wallpaper with your downloaded card images.

 # Inventory
 The age old question, "How can I inventory my cards?"
 These tools will allow you to do so.
+With [cli_cards.py](Inventory/cli_cards.py), you can do it completely by hand.
+An example input would be:

+How the CLI is laid out: `Card_Name Set_Code Collector_Number Quantity Foil`

+CLI Example: `Evercoat Ursine blc 64 1 False`

+[interactive_cards.py](Inventory/interactive_cards.py) does similar, but walks through each section interactively.
+A full example is found in the [Inventory](Inventory/README.md) section.